|About LRA||Featured News||News Emails and Loughton Life||About Loughton||About Local Councils||How to report a local problem||Contact Us|

 Tessa Cochrane is a Town Cllr for Forest ward.
 She was District Cllr for Fairmead (2010-14).
 She has lived in Loughton for over fifty years, grew up in Fairmead ward and attending Hereward School.
 She has had several jobs after bringing up her family, including teaching assistant and clerk to the governors at Staples Road Schools.
 She has a particular interest in special needs in education, as her son has learning difficulties.
 She loves animals, and does quite a bit of volunteer work in the Cancer Research shop and helping with pony riding for the disabled on the Roding meadows.

-Susan Creevy is LRA's Minutes Secretary and a member of the Executive Committee.
-Susan has lived in Loughton for over 45 years.
-She is married and has 3 children.
-She is keen to preserve and improve the character of the town and its surroundings including the forest.
+Susan Creevy is the LRA's Minutes Secretary and a member of the Executive Committee.
+She represents the LRA on the Epping Forest Consultative Committee.
+She has lived in Loughton for 50 years.
+Susan is married with 3 grown children.
+She is keen to preserve and improve the character of the town.
+She particularly enjoys the forest, local history, community events, theatre and concerts."

 Mark Dalton is a Town Cllr for Roding ward.
 His family moved to Loughton in 1976.
 He is married with two sons.
 He runs the distribution of LRA’s newsletter Loughton Life.
 After redundancy in 2008 from electrical wholesaling, he now works as a self-employed general handyman.
-From September 2016 he will be tutoring a DIY course for the Buckhurst Hill Community Association.
 He is a member of The Wine Society, the Bureau of Freelance Photographers, and the Gourmet Society.
 He is also a “Friend of the Classic Malts” and a “Guardian of the Glenlivet”.
+I am now the Community Handy person for Voluntary Action Epping Forest, available to do small repair jobs for the over-60’s in privately-owned properties, as well as fitting keysafes and other security products.

 Carol Davies is a Town Cllr for Fairmead ward and is town Mayor for 2016-17.
 She joined the LRA after she led a campaign to save Young Learner’s Nursery when Epping Forest College decide to build on it.